 F. Intern Training Seminar

 The Intern Training Seminar is an educational seminar which provides interns with information about a variety of professional issues and topics of therapeutic relevance.
 Seminars generally last two hours and are presented by CC staff, other Texas State faculty and staff, and professionals from the community.
-A series of seminars is presented in each of the following areas: Legal/Ethical/Professional Issues, Diversity, Career Counseling, Alcohol and Other Substance Abuse, and Clinical or Special Issues.
+A series of seminars is presented in each of the following areas: Legal/Ethical/Professional Issues, Diversity, Career Counseling, Trauma, Alcohol and Other Substance Abuse, and Clinical or Special Issues.
 Interns will be expected to develop and present a seminar on a topic of their choice during the spring or summer semester.

 G. Assessment Seminar

 The Assessment Seminar is a biweekly seminar, which provides interns training on a variety of assessment instruments and issues.
 Seminars are scheduled for 1.5 hours and provide an opportunity for assessment and report writing consultation, as well as training.